gcornella/VICON-vs-MediaPipe/README.md

 python main.py
 ```
 A GUI will appear automatically, and you will have to choose some inputs that will modify the functionalities of the experiment.
+The GUI is designed with [tkinter](https://docs.python.org/3/library/tkinter.html), as it can be seen in the file input_selection.py

 ```python
 exercising         # If True, the GUI proposes new knee degrees every time the user pressed the key 'p'